MelanieLinares/portfolio-new/site/content/post/a-new-test-increasing-accessibility-across-ncdot-websites-to-meet-section-508-compliance.md

           * The dropdown navigation bar contained white links over an orange background-image

             * The color contrast for most of the links (some darker areas passed contrast) did not pass the WCAG recommendation of 4.5:1.
 Low-vision users would have difficulty reading the content.
+      - type: overlap_bg_img_content
+        image: img/hero-section.jpg
+        content: >-
+          ### Top-of-page/hero content was checked for link purpose, image
+          alternative text, and custom component accessibility

+          *This content is constantly changing on the site and needs dynamic implementation.
+The content consists of a full-width image, white text and a learn more link within a translucent background overlaid on the image.
+A location form component is located in the top right.*

+          * The image itself lacked an alt attribute and occurred within a section of constantly updating CMS content
+            * This was something that needed to be fixed on the CMS side of things as alt attributes were not included in the compiled code.
+Alt text inclusion would still need to be entered manually so the possibility of the alt text being non-compliant remains an issue.
+          * The overused ‘Learn More’ link name is vague and not recommended in most situations
+            * Visual users may be able to discern the relationship between paragraph content and link purpose, but screen reader users may access link names separate from their surrounding content.
+Vague names do not help a user understand the purpose.
+          * The ‘Select Your Location’ element opens a pseudo dialog containing a third-party auto-complete input and a current location button
+            * It was important to ensure that the keyboard, as well as screen reader users, could operate the control and understand it.
+Since this element was not within NCDOT’s codebase any accessibility changes would need to be resourced or the element re-written internally.
+        img_on_right: true
 ---
 ## The takeaway